El Paso, Texas: Early years

 After the Civil War's conclusion, the town's population began to grow as white Texans continued to move into the villages and soon became the majority.
 El Paso itself, incorporated in 1873, encompassed the small area of communities that had developed along the river.
 In the 1870s, a population of 23 non-Hispanic Whites and 150 Hispanics was reported.
 With the arrival of the Southern Pacific, Texas and Pacific, and Atchison, Topeka and Santa Fe railroads in 1881, the population boomed to 10,000 by the 1890 census, with many Anglo-Americans, recent immigrants, old Hispanic settlers, and recent arrivals from Mexico.
-The location of El Paso and the arrival of these more wild newcomers caused the city to become a violent and wild boomtown known as the "Six-shooter Capital" because of its lawlessness.
+The location of El Paso and the arrival of these wilder newcomers caused the city to become a violent and wild boomtown known as the "Six-shooter Capital" because of its lawlessness.
 Indeed, prostitution and gambling flourished until World War I when the Department of the Army pressured El Paso authorities to crack down on vice (thus "benefitting" vice in neighboring Ciudad Juárez).
 With the suppression of the vice trade and in consideration of the city's geographic position, the city continued into developing as a premier manufacturing, transportation, and retail center of the U.S. Southwest.